meilisearch/documentation/reference/api/error_codes.md

 ### `invalid_api_key_name`

-The give `name` is invalid.
+The given `name` is invalid.
 It should either be a string or `null`.